You Could Find Money to Help Pay For School!

 Discretionary Grants are awarded using a competitive process.
 A list of available grants can be found on the DE's website.

 Student Loans or Grants to help students attend college.
-In order to apply for these loans and grants you must create a free account with FAFSA.
+In order to apply for these loans and grants you must create a free account with FSA.

 Formula Grants using a formula determined by Congress.
 These grants have no application process.